 Professor Elizabeth Lonsdorf

-I am an Acting Associate Professor of Anthropology at Emory University.
+I am a Professor of Anthropology at Emory University.
 My research program integrates research in primate behavior, learning, development and health.
 Currently, my research focuses on behavioral development and the intersection of health and behavior in wild chimpanzees, and social learning and tool use in a variety of primate species.
 I primarily conduct my research on chimpanzees at the Gombe Stream Research Centre in Tanzania, but also collaborate with colleagues at various captive research facilities.
 See below for recent research findings.